mitul3737/GitAICampusVerse/README.md

 **Here is the list of events we have confirmed with the probable month and year.**
 1. July 2025 — GitAICampusVerse BRACU - Done  ✅
 2. August 2025 — GitAICampusVerse AUST - Done  ✅
-3. September 2025 — GitAICampusVerse IIUC - On Going
+3. September 2025 — GitAICampusVerse IIUC - Done  ✅
-4. November 2025 — GitAICampusVerse Green University
+4. November 2025 — GitAICampusVerse Green University - On going
-5. January 2026 — GitAICampusVerse AIUB
+5. January 2026 — GitAICampusVerse DIU
-6. March 2026 — GitAICampusVerse, East West University
+6. March 2026 — GitAICampusVerse, AIUB
 7. May 2026 — GitAICampusVerse United International University (UIU)
-8. July 2026 — GitAICampusVerse DIU
+8. July 2026 — GitAICampusVerse <Open for any university?